danielfone/ensql/README.md

 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)

 Ensql provides a light-weight wrapper over your existing database connections, letting you write plain SQL for your application safely and simply.
-Ditch your ORM and embrace the power and ease of writing SQL again.
+Escape your ORM and embrace the power and ease of writing SQL again.

 * **Write exactly the SQL you want.** Don't limit your queries to what's in the Rails docs.
 Composable scopes and dynamic includes can cripple performance for non-trivial queries.
 Break through the ORM abstraction and unlock the